 Cairn Terrier

-Cairn Terriers are cute, scruffy looking small size dogs with loads of energy and personality.
-Best known as the little dog in The Wizard of Oz, Cairns love being part of the family and being busy and active.
+Cairn Terriers are cute, scruffy looking small size dogs with loads of energy and huge personality.
+Best known as the little dog in The Wizard of Oz, they are great family companions who seem to thrive on the energy of busy family life and fit in well with whatever is going on.
+They can be a bit wary of strangers and may be inclined to bark, but are also excellent watchdogs.

 Recommended forFamilies